jruns/wp-disable-ai/README.txt

 = How can I configure plugin settings from my wp-config.php file? =

-If you want the plugin to make a few less database queries you set the DISAI_ENABLE_WPCONFIG_MODE constant to true in your wp-config.php file.
-You can then disable AI in specific plugins by setting their related constants to true in wp-config.php.
+There is a Settings page for the plugin in your wp-admin.
+But you can also disable AI in specific plugins by setting their related constants to true in your wp-config.php file.
 Ex: DISAI_PLUGIN_AIOSEO, DISAI_PLUGIN_ELEMENTOR, DISAI_PLUGIN_RANKMATH

+If you also want to make a few less database queries and only configure plugin settings from wp-config.php, you can set the DISAI_ENABLE_WPCONFIG_MODE constant to true in your wp-config.php file.

 == Changelog ==